raed-nimer/Weather-App/README.md

 ### Home page

-<p>Home page includes a search bar, live weather information, three hour forecast for any country or city in the world and a map showing you the exact location you search for </p>
+<p>Home page includes a search bar, live weather information, three hour forecast for any country or city in the world and a map showing you the exact location you search for. </p>

 ![Full home view](assets/images/complete-home-view.png)